19 Best Things To Do In Harrogate: A Local’s Guide

 Ripley Castle Yard, North Yorkshire

-Charming mellow-stoned Ripley is one of the most accessible places to visit near Harrogate – on the number 39 bus route to Ripon.
+Charming, mellow-stoned Ripley is one of the most accessible places to visit near Harrogate—it is on the number 39 bus route to Ripon.

 With a 14th-century country house known as Ripley Castle, super boutique shops, a friendly pub (The Boar’s Head) and “The World’s Best Ice Cream”, it’s a firm favourite spot for Harrogate locals.

-Slap bang in the middle of town, this stylish eatery has a tempting menu, locally sourced dishes and a cool, relaxed vibe.
-Nip in for a bottomless brunch, or pop back later for awesome cocktails.
+Located on a pedestrianised street in the middle of town, this stylish Mediterranean eatery has a tempting menu and a cool, relaxed vibe.
+Nip in for breakfast, or pop back later for awesome baklava with a cuppa!

 Amble back to Harrogate along the leafy, traffic-free Nidderdale Greenway through the Nidd Gorge.